Understanding the Art of Portrait: Techniques and Styles Explained

 Where We Work

-On location headshots NYC means we come to you.
-That could be your Midtown office, a hotel conference room during an offsite, a rented event space, or a new headquarters you just moved into.
-We cover Manhattan and the boroughs, bringing the same production quality wherever your team works.
-This approach works across multiple locations in the city when teams are split, and it lets you keep making progress on your workday while we handle the portrait setup.
+On location headshots means coming to you.
+That could be your office, a hotel conference room during an offsite, a rented event space, or a new headquarters you just moved into.
+Coverage extends across multiple locations in the city when teams are split, letting you keep making progress on your workday while the portrait setup is handled.

 Pre-Shoot Logistics